demisto/content/Packs/Netcraft_V2/Integrations/Netcraft/README.md

                 "auto_escalation": false,
                 "automated": true,
                 "base_type": "server",
-                "description": "The IP address of a mail server which is sending phishing emails that contain a link to a phishing website.", "display_name": "Phishing URL Mail Server",
+                "description": "The IP address of a email server which is sending phishing emails that contain a link to a phishing website.", "display_name": "Phishing URL Mail Server",
                 "name": "sends_phishing_url"
             },